ABS MOC Requirements

 - MOC Audit: The ABS audits a percentage of forms each year to verify the information entered.
 If you are selected for audit, you will be contacted and asked to submit documentation of the information in your form (e.g., copy of medical license, CME certificates, etc.).
 Once your documentation is received and approved, you will be in compliance with MOC.

-- Note: If you are applying for a recertification exam the same year your MOC form is due, the MOC form must still be submitted.
+- Note: If you are applying for the MOC exam the same year your MOC Status Form is due, the form must still be submitted.

 Compliance and Re-entry to MOC